ChrisPHong/Sea/commands.md

     - the buy will be below the graph and on the right side
     - The about is below the graph on the left side
     -

+- **Things to Consider**
+  - You can create a demo user based on the demo login and destroy the demo user when they log out.
+The purpose is to reset the demo user's balance so that they can have enough to buy stocks.
+Or you can just reset their balance.
+    - Also change the user story for the demo user and inform the user that when they use the demo user, they will always be given a set amount and will not save their stocks once they logout.

+  - Create a button to add money to the user's balance in order to buy stocks

+  - Creating the graphs, we will a create function that will generate the prices for the daily, weekly, to the year